jygoe/DE-Portfolio/Y1S1/Digital Logic/readme.md

 ---

-## 💭 Reflection
+# 💭 Reflection
-- What I learned:
-- Challenges:
-- Takeaway:
+- **What I learned:** I learned how digital circuits are designed using logic gates and how sequential systems like counters and controllers work.
+- **Challenges:** Understanding flip-flop behavior and designing sequential logic circuits was challenging at first.
+- **Takeaway:** Digital logic is the foundation of all computing systems, and understanding it helps in designing real-world hardware systems.

 ---

-## 🛠 Tools Used
+# 🛠 Tools Used
+- Deeds Digital Circuit Simulator
+- Breadboarding Components
+- Logic Gates (AND, OR, NOT, NAND, XOR)
-- ...
+- Flip-Flops & Counters
+---